rajesh-ranjan-git/MongoDBInDepth/README.md

 14. How do we scale up documents using mongodb?

     > There are 2 types of scaling horizontal scaling or vertical scaling.
 Horizontal scaling means to add more machines to distribute data and store the data at multiple storage whereas vertical scaling means to increase the capacity of the single machine to accommodate large data.
-    > Horizontal scaling is easier ans efficient as we do not have less downtime as installing new device would not impact the storage but vertical scaling involves upgrading the machine (increasing RAM, faster CPU, large storage) which incurs more downtime.
+    > Horizontal scaling is easier and efficient as we do not have less downtime as installing new device would not impact the storage but vertical scaling involves upgrading the machine (increasing RAM, faster CPU, large storage) which incurs more downtime.

     > Two main methods: